qingyanyang/react-note/README.md

 export default App;
 ```
-low level of Link is actually an <a>, when click this tag,will not refresh page and  windows.history will change url+new path, then react will render mapped component by using Switch to loop all children component path to find mapped component.
+low level of Link is actually an "<a>", when click this tag,will not refresh page and  windows.history will change url+new path, then react will render mapped component by using Switch to loop all children component path to find mapped component.

 #React component event listener:
 on+Event